Axway/amplify-central/content/en/docs/connect_manage_environ/add_environments.md

 3. Add the following environment profile information and then click **Next**:

     * **Environment Name** - enter a display name for the environment in the WebUI.
-    * **Environment Type** - select the type of API Gateway (Amplify API Gateway, Apigee X Gateway, AWS API Gateway, Azure API Gateway, GitHub, Istio) which Axway provides Connected agent support.
+    * **Environment Type** - select the type of API Gateway (Amplify API Gateway, Apigee X Gateway, AWS API Gateway, Azure API Gateway, GitHub, Istio, SwaggerHub) which Axway provides Connected agent support.
 The Custom/SDK option is for community supported agents or agents developed with the Agent SDK.
 The Manual option is for a manual sync environment that does not use an agent.
     * **Production** - select **Yes** if this environment will perform production processing or connects to a non-Axway gateway.
 The usage will count against your entitled quota.
     * **Governance** - select **Axway Manage** if the environment is hosted in Axway Managed Cloud.
     * **Description** - enter a brief description of the environment.